AnyLog-co/documentation/06- Networking & Security/06-  Network/03- NGINX.md

 sudo rm -rf /etc/nginx/sites-available/default
 ```

-2. Get the [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) IP address — required for a `minikube` deployment, but may not be needed for other
+2. Get the <a href="https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/" target="_blank">kube-apiserver</a> IP address — required for a `minikube` deployment, but may not be needed for other
 Kubernetes deployment tools such as `kubeadm`:

 ```shell